aflin/rampart/docs/source/sql1.rst

         limited by the filesystem.
 The BLOB file is not accessed unless the data in it is needed.
 This will improve the performance of queries that do not need to access the data.
-This can also be useful if you are creating a METAMORPH INVERTED index, and do not allow post processing, and do not display the actual contents of the record, as the data will not be accessed at all, and can be removed.
+This can also be useful if you are creating a ``METAMORPH INVERTED`` or ``FULLTEXT`` index, and do not allow post processing, and do not display the actual contents of the record, as the data will not be accessed at all, and can be removed.
 This should only be done with extreme caution.